gianlucabertani/MAChineLearning/README.md

 ### Setting up the network

-Setting up a network is a matter of one line:
+Setting up a network is a matter of two lines:

 ```obj-c
 #import <MAChineLearning/MAChineLearning.h>